perlindgren/probe_nucleo_test/README.md

 ## Potential errors

 - connection errors (like time-outs will be reported)
-- if original memory content is max u32, then the program will panic (due wraparound) unless compiled in --release
+- if original memory content is max u32, then the program will panic (due wraparound checking by Rust) unless compiled in --release

 ## Licence

-Free for all
+Free for all.